French judges to European Parliament: lift Le Pen’s immunity

+French investigators are asking the European Parliament to lift far-right EU lawmaker Marine Le Pen's immunity so that she can face prosecution over suspected misuse of parliamentary salaries.
+Le Pen calls the investigation an effort to poison her candidacy for French president.

-PARIS (AP) — French investigators are asking the European Parliament to lift far-right EU lawmaker Marine Le Pen’s immunity so that she can face possible prosecution over suspected misuse of parliamentary salaries.
+PARIS — French investigators are asking the European Parliament to lift far-right EU lawmaker Marine Le Pen’s immunity so that she can face possible prosecution over suspected misuse of parliamentary salaries.

 Le Pen, a leading candidate in France’s two-round presidential election on April 23 and May 7, calls the investigation unfounded and an effort to poison her presidential bid.
 She enjoys immunity from prosecution as a European Parliament member.